drumaddict/drinks-rails5/README.md

 ### Cancelled Orders
 Manager can cancel an order either by editing status or with a handy cancel button in orders list.
-Cancelled orders appear faded out in orders list with.
+Cancelled orders appear faded out in orders list.

 ### Manage Drinks and Drink Categories
  Manager can create, update and delete drinks and drink categories.